vadim-sartakov/backend-tools/README.md

 const logger = createLogger("server");
 ```

-Function returns winston logger with suitable decorators and formatters.
+Function accepts logger label and returns winston logger with suitable decorators and formatters.
 It already has 2 transports: both console and file.
-Logs saved to "./log" directory.
+Logs directory specified with `LOG_PATH` environment variable, default is `./log` directory.
 Directory creates automatically if it's absent.
 To determine the level of Logger "debug" library is used.
-So environment variable DEBUG is taking in count.
+So environment variable `DEBUG` is taking in count.

 ### Crud router
 Creates CRUD Express `Route` object which is ready to bind to your app.